KraftOreo/kraftoreo.github.io/_posts/2022-06-03-How_to_set_up_mujoco_on_greene.md

         source /ext3/env.sh
         source /ext3/mujoco.sh
         ```

-    Now Mujoco and Mujoco_py is set up on Greene.
+    Now Mujoco and Mujoco_py are set up on Greene.

 # Set up Polyfempy in Singularity
 We still need to use Singularity OS image: /scratch/work/public/singularity/cuda11.1.1-cudnn8-devel-ubuntu20.04.sif with cuda support.
 Note that any other ubuntu image whose version is lower than 20.04 will have potential problems.